Werner-Staeblein/Project-3/README.md

     **[Lighthouse](https://developer.chrome.com/docs/devtools/overview?hl=de)**

-    Lighthouse was used to check the website performance, accessibility, best practices, and SEO.
-Except for SEO, the score for desktop are satisfactory.
+    Lighthouse was used to check the website's performance, accessibility, best practices, and SEO.
+Except for SEO, the score for desktop is satisfactory.

 ![Multi Device Mockup](documentation/readme/lighthouse_test_desktop.png)

 3. Manual Testing

-Manual testing was done throughout development phase at different stages in stepwise.
+Manual testing was done throughout the development phase at different stages and stepwise.
 Initial functionality testing, still working with only ONE secret city in the capitalcities.py was done as follows:

 **[First_Stage_of_Manual_Testing](documentation/readme/first_round_of_testing_hangman.png)**